-Possible Emission Reductions: Initial reductions are based on a range of reductions from a no growth assumption from 2012 to an assumption that Aircraft NOx reductions can be in line with other Heavyduty transportation sources, i.e. Heavy Duty Diesel Vehicles, locomotives, and OGVs.
-If emissions are held at 2012 levels, 3.52 tpd of NOx reductions can be achieved in 2023, and if emissions are reduced by 63%, 10.9 tpd reductions can be achieved in 2023.
+Possible Emission Reductions: Initial reductions are based on a range of reductions from a no growth assumption from 2012 to an assumption that Aircraft NOx reductions can be in line with other Heavy-duty transportation sources, i.e. Heavy Duty Diesel Vehicles, locomotives, and OGVs.
+If emissions are held at 2012 levels, 3.52 tpd of NOx reductions can be achieved in 2023, and if emissions are reduced by 63%, 10.9 tpd reductions of NOx can be achieved in 2023.
+This strategy may be executed through a regulation, incentives or other approaches.